SiegeEngine/siege-engine/FAQ.md

 ### Why does this not use the piston-engine?

-We actually do use some libraries from the piston engine such as `image` and `ddsfile`.
-However, not the core engine itself, as we find that we are targeting different purposes.
+We actually do use some libraries from the piston engine such as `image` and `ddsfile` (which we contributed).
+However, not the core engine itself, as we find that we seem to be targeting different types of games.

-We are excited about dyon and hope to investigate it further.
+We are excited about [dyon](https://github.com/PistonDevelopers/dyon) and plan to investigate it further.

 ### Why does this not use the vulkano library?

-Most rust FFI libraries ship with two crates: a system level crate, and a higher level crate providing Rust-style abstractions.
+Most rust FFI libraries ship with two crates: a system level crate, and a higher level crate wrapping the unsafes and providing Rust friendly types and abstractions.
 Vulkano follows that pattern.

-But vulkan is a very complex and fragile API.
+But the Vulkan API is a very complex and fragile API.
 In order to guarantee safety, the high level crate must do an incredible amount of work.
+This makes vulkano an extremely ambitious project.

 We used vulkano early on, but moved away from it as we found numerous cases where vulkano was not yet ready, and open issues remaining stagnant.

 Another crate `dacite` took a different approach.
-It handled/wrapped the low-level unsafes, and handled memory management with wrapping types, and did not do much else.
-In this way, the full Vulkan API is exposed and is thread-safe and memory-safe, but doesn't go so far to ensure you meet all the requirements of the Vulkan API.
-Using this tack, dacite was complete and stable much sooner than vulkano.
+It wrapped the low-level unsafes, and handled memory management with wrapping types, and did not do much else.
+In this way, the full Vulkan API is exposed and is thread-safe and memory-safe and has no memory leaks or resource leaks, yet it doesn't go so far to ensure that you cannot possibly break the requirements of the Vulkan API.
+Taking this tack, dacite was complete and stable much sooner than vulkano.

 We instead use the Vulkan validation layers (and frequent reads of the Vulkan specification) to help ensure that we are using the Vulkan API correctly.